hebrides/intern-training/README.md

 README: Some web development frameworks handle the _full stack_, web client and server, with one primary language, e.g., [Meteor](https://www.meteor.com/#!)
 (JS), [Django](https://www.djangoproject.com) (Python), and [Laravel](https://laravel.com) (PHP); these can optionally be used with "frontend only" helper frameworks, like the ones listed above, to make the client part of development easier.

 README: Software developers, no matter what language they're using, take advantage of libraries of pre-built code to speed things up.
 Web developers use special libraries for JavaScript known as "packages".
 Packages can be downloaded from one of two popular package repositories, [npm](https://www.npmjs.com) and [yarn](https://yarnpkg.com) (using the eponymous command line tools, `npm install` and `yarn install`).
 Note: Developers also add pre-built JavaScript libraries directly using special HTML links and JavaScript includes.

+Note: No one can master _every_ language, framework, library or tool.
+Focus on what you can learn best, fastest.

 #### Part 3.
 Web Software Tests